ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ## **Process Data File**

-The *Process Data File* entity is a generated outcome of an analysis, alignment or  processing of a research data file.
-The process data file entity is linked to *Dataset* entity that is associated with the file and *Analysis* entity that produced this processed file.
+The *Process Data File* entity is a generated outcome of an analysis, alignment or  processing of a *Research Data File*.
+The *Process Data File* entity is linked to the *Dataset* that is associated with the file and the *Analysis* that produced this *Process Data File*.

 ### **Process Data File metadata properties**